Are you a mystery fan? If you are, you’ve probably heard, read, or watched a movie about the fascinating Bermuda Triangle!

 According to legend and speculation, the city of Atlantis relied on the power of special energy crystals that were extremely powerful.
 The theory is that these energy crystals are in an altered state of some kind and send out rays of energy that confuse navigation.

-The area is one of the most highly trafficked for amateur pilots and sailors, and one of the most heavily travelled shipping lanes in the world.
+The area is one of the most highly trafficked for amateur pilots and sailors, and one of the most heavily traveled shipping lanes in the world.
 Statistically, more traffic leads to more accidents and disappearances.
 Sounds logical, right?

 Planes or ships lost in the triangle are often not found – scientists believe that this is because the Gulf Stream runs near the triangle and quickly removes the debris from the search area.